What Is a Supermoon and When Is the Next One?

 Super Moons can also occur in the opposite part of the lunar month, at New Moon.

 2024 will see a series of three Super New Moons in a row.
-The first will take place at 22:59 UTC on February 9, 2024, the other two on March 10 and April 8.
+The first took place on February 9, the other two will be on March 10 and April 8.

 Super New Moon Eclipse

 That said, the Super New Moon on April 8, 2024 will in fact be visible and is expected to garner worldwide attention for that reason: It will pass in front of the Sun and create a spectacular total solar eclipse, which will be visible in parts of North America.
 You can follow the “Great American Eclipse” in our live stream.

 When a Full Moon takes place when the Moon is near its closest approach to Earth, it is called a Super Full Moon.
 When there is a New Moon around the closest point to Earth, it is known as a Super New Moon.

 A New Moon at perigee is also often referred to as a Supermoon.
 However, this event usually garners less attention because a New Moon is invisible from Earth.